Components and Assembly

 As the information says the steering angle sensor is clipped to the back of the clock spring.
 Unless there is a diagnosed problem with this unit then do not separate the two components.

-I am not going to claim that I know precisely what this component does, or what influence it's failure will have on the car or indicator warning lights, but as it's name implies it does indicate to the car at any given time, whilst the ignition is on; at what angle the front wheels are positioned.
+I am not going to claim that I know what this component does, or what influence it is failure will have on the car or indicator warning lights, but as it is name implies it does indicate to the car at any given time, whilst the ignition is on; at what angle the wheels are positioned relative to travel.

-Removing the three ringed screws will allow you to remove the Combination Switch, which operates (Dip, Head light flasher, Wipers, Indicators, Windscreen Wipers/Washer pump) the electrical connection should automatically unplug as it is removed.
+Removing the three ringed screws will allow you to remove the Combination Switch, the electrical connection should automatically unplug as it is removed.

-* When replacing push the connection to ensure a firm fit.
+12. When replacing push the switch firmly into position to ensure a firm fit.

-When replacing the clock-spring small pins engage into the yellow & white 4 pin connecters.
-A & B therefore great care must be taken when replacing this component
+When replacing the clock-spring, small contact pins engage into the yellow & white 4 pin connecters.
+A & B therefore great care must be taken when replacing this component to ensure it is aligned and square to the steering wheel.

 10